-- ActewAGL's profit margin on its whole tariff business is approximately 3% under its pricing proposal - On a dollar per customer basis, ActewAGL's retail costs are at the upper end of a benchmark range \$40-\$60 for energy suppliers considered by the NSW regulator. - ActewAGL has allowed for additional retail costs from 2001/02 associated with compliance with the Utilities Act, bad debts and potential costs it may incur under a competitive market.
+- ActewAGL's profit margin on its whole tariff business is approximately 3% under its pricing proposal - On a dollar per customer basis, ActewAGL's retail costs are at the upper end of a benchmark range \$40-\$60 for energy suppliers considered by the NSW regulator.
+This may be caused by a smaller customer base in the ACT. - ActewAGL has allowed for additional retail costs from 2001/02 associated with compliance with the Utilities Act, bad debts and potential costs it may incur under a competitive market.
+Assessment of these new costs is subject to the timing and effectiveness of a full contestable market.